Blending

 Now that we've enabled blending we need to tell OpenGL how it should actually blend.

-Blending in OpenGL is done with the following equation:
+Blending in OpenGL happens with the following equation:

 - \(\bar{\color{red}C}_{destination}\): the destination color vector.
 This is the color vector that is currently stored in the color buffer.